-Cellulite is not just an aesthetic problem, but a complex phenomenon involving adipose tissue, fibrous septa, microcirculation, and hormonal balance.
-Many women notice that cellulite becomes more visible before their periods —the skin appears puffy, less taut, and the "orange peel" skin becomes more pronounced.
+Cellulite is not just an aesthetic problem; it's a complex phenomenon involving adipose tissue, fibrous septa, microcirculation, and hormonal balance.
+Many women notice that cellulite becomes more visible before menstruation – the skin appears swollen, less firm, and the "orange peel" texture is more pronounced.

 Is this an illusion?